 It’s simple, quick, and easy to open a BlockFi account to get started.

 BlockFi Interest Rates

 The rates offered on BlockFi interest accounts depend on what cryptocurrency you’re depositing.
-You’ll get the best rates (8.6% APY) for depositing stablecoins like USDC, UDST, and GUSD.
+You’ll get the best rates if you deposit Tether (USDT) and other stablecoins like USDC, GUSD, and BUSD.

 These rates are frequently updated.
-You can find out more about BlockFi’s rates here.
+You can check the latest rates here.

 |Bitcoin (BTC)||0 - 2.5||6.0%|

 |Litecoin (LTC)||> 0||6.5%|